168th Wing: Alaska Air National Guard

-History

-Established on 23 October 1990 when the Alaska ANG 168th Air Refueling Squadron was expanded to a group level.
-The 168th Air Refueling Squadron traces its lineage to the 437th Bombardment Squadron of the 319th Bombardment Group, originally activated at Barksdale Field, Louisiana, in June 1942.
+The 168th Air Refueling Group (later the 168th AAir Refueling Wing) was activated on 23 October 1990 when the 168th Air Refueling Squadron was expanded to a group level.
+In 1995, the wing transitioned from the Boeing KC-135E Stratotanker to the KC-135R.

-From a modest beginning in 1986, with just four KC-135E aircraft transferred from the Arkansas Air National Guard at Little Rock AFB, the unit has blossomed into Wing status and all the accouterments of a full Air Refueling Wing.
-The first rendezvous and refueling of the squadron occurred just weeks after the arrival of the first aircraft.
-The pilot in command was Lt Col Tom Gresch, and the navigator conducting the rendezvous was Capt Michael R. Stack, formerly of the Illinois Air National Guard's 126th Air Refueling Wing in Chicago.
-In 1995, the wing transitioned from the KC-135E to the KC-135R Stratotanker.

-The 168 WG has command and control over thirteen subordinate assigned units whose missions include all aircraft maintenance for the PACAF-gained tankers, providing financial, transportation, contracting, and base supply resources, communications, data processing and visual information functions, organizational security, and disaster preparedness and air base operability.
+The 168th has thirteen subordinate assigned units whose missions include all aircraft maintenance for the Pacific Air Forces gained tankers, providing financial, transportation, contracting, and base supply resources, communications, data processing and visual information functions, organizational security, and disaster preparedness and air base operability.
 They also contain all personnel activities such as training, equal employment opportunity and recruiting, and limited diagnostic and therapeutic service in general medicine, flight medicine, bioenvironmental, environmental, and dental services.

-Previously designated as the 168th Air Refueling Wing since 1992, the unit was redesignated as the 168th Wing (168 WG) on 3 Feb 2016, recognizing of the inclusion of the 213th Space Warning Squadron, a geographically separated unit (GSU) at Clear Air Force Station, Alaska.
-The squadron had been part of the wing since 2006 and the redesignation of the parent wing recognized the dual-mission sets of both air refueling and ballistic missile early warning that the wing now performed.
+The unit was redesignated the 168th Wing in February 2016, recognizing the inclusion of the 213th Space Warning Squadron at Clear Air Force Station, Alaska.
+The squadron had been part of the wing since 2046 and the redesignation of the parent wing recognized the dual-mission sets of both air refueling and ballistic missile early warning that the wing now performed.

+In 2000 the wing completed a major flight deck upgrade to its Stratotankers called Pacer CRAG.
+The same year, the wing became mobility-tasked.